Juliusz Kühl

-Juliusz Kühl also known as Julius or Yehiel Kühl (born June 24, 1913, in Sanok, Poland, died February 13, 1985, in Miami, United States) was a Polish diplomat, Holocaust rescuer and – after the World War II – Canadian construction businessman.
-Kühl was a member of the Ładoś Group also known as the Bernese Group and he is particularly known for his role in the production of false Latin American passports by the Polish Legation in Bern, Switzerland, thanks to which between several hundred and several thousand Jews in German-occupied Poland and Netherlands survived the Holocaust.
+Juliusz Kühl also known as Julius or Yehiel Kühl (June 24, 1913 – February 13, 1985) was a Polish diplomat, Holocaust rescuer and – after World War II – Canadian construction businessman.
+Kühl was a member of the Ładoś Group also known as the Bernese Group and he is particularly known for his role in the production of false Latin American passports by the Polish Legation in Bern, Switzerland, thanks to which between several hundred and several thousand Jews in German-occupied Poland and the Netherlands survived the Holocaust.

 Early life

 Juliusz Kühl was born shortly before the World War I in Sanok, southern Poland, which at that time was a part of Austro-Hungarian province of Galicia, into an orthodox Jewish family.
 When he was five years old Sanok became part of the Second Polish Republic and he himself – its citizen.

-According to Mark MacKinnon he was sent at the age of nine to live with his uncle in Zurich because his father had died when he was young, and his mother wanted him to get a good education.
+According to Mark MacKinnon he was sent at the age of nine to live with his uncle in Zürich because his father had died when he was young, and his mother wanted him to get a good education.
 Polish scholar Agnieszka Haska quotes Kühl's unpublished autobiographical note and claims he entered the University of Zurich to study economics, the subject he obtained a PhD in 1939.